tscavone/guidepost/README.md

 A demo web application for healthcare directory use case analysis with real AI agent integrations.

+## What This Is (and Is Not)

+**Guidepost is:**
+- A systems design and evaluation artifact
+- A controlled environment for experimentation
+- A way to reason concretely about data quality in agentic systems

+**Guidepost is not:**
+- A production-ready service
+- A benchmark for any specific vendor or model
+- A claim of universal agent behavior

+---

+## Demo

+A recorded walkthrough is available that explains the motivation, architecture and evaluation flow end to end.

+- Demo video:

+---

 ## Features

 - **Query Generation**: Generate natural language queries from provider data